 American Society for the Advancement of Project Management (ASAPM) - LinkedIn

 Financial Management Association International (FMA) - LinkedIn

 Professional & Organizational Development Network in Higher Education (POD) - LinkedIn

 Society for Human Resource Management (SHRM) - LinkedIn

 In addition to the institutional, general education, and program level learning objectives, the Concentration in International Business Management seeks the following specific learning outcomes of its graduates.
 Graduates in this degree program will be able to do the following:

 Introduction to the purposes of financial accounting statements and the recognition, measurement, and disclosure concepts and methods underlying financial statements.
 Focus is on using and interpreting financial statements and on understanding the impact of transactions and events on financial statements and financial ratios.
 Students must have access to Microsoft Word and Microsoft Excel software.
-Prerequisite: MATH110
+(Prerequisite: MATH110, MATH111 or MATH225)

 A continuation of Accounting I, this course includes study of managerial concepts, analysis of financial statements, internal controls, and contemporary accounting standards, practices, and issues.
 Students must have access to Microsoft Word and Microsoft Excel software.
 (Prerequisite: ACCT100).

 This course is designed to acquaint the student with the terminology, organization, and function of the American business system.
 The course will give the student a broad background about the contemporary American and global business environments as well as considering different business organizations, management principles and strategies.
 Topics covered include marketing, finance, personnel, customer relations, production and operations, e-business, world trade ventures, internal information systems and decision-making processes.